HuntsmanCancerInstitute/UMIScripts/Readme.md

 This package of scripts aid in processing these UMIs, both from Fastq and Bam files.
 For simplicity and convenience, the UMI is appended to the read name.
 Other processing schemes may use Bam attribute tags.

+These scripts are designed to be fairly simplistic and work as quickly as possible.
+As such, UMIs are tested for exact matches without regard to base qualities or mismatches, which is probably suitable in most cases where users are simply looking to remove PCR artifacts.
+Users needing more advanced tools or reporting may need to look elsewhere.

 ## Applications